yanghengtang/tp/docs/DeveloperGuide.md

     * 1a2.
 MediConnect requests for the correct input.

       Use case resumes at step 1.
 * 1b.
-The doctor does not exist in the system.
+MediConnect detects that the doctor does not exist in the system.
     * 1b1.
 MediConnect shows an error message.

       Use case resumes at step 1.